 In a non-compete clause, one party promises not to compete with the other.
 In IT contracts, customers sometimes ask their professional services providers for non-compete terms.
 The service provider promises not to serve the customer’s competitors.
 (Click here for a sample clause from The Tech Contracts Handbook — and see bullet 8 below.)
 And in some cases, the service provider promises not to compete directly with the customer, in the customer’s line of work.
 The customer wants the language because the service provider could learn business secrets and pick up important skills through the services.
 And it could use those secrets and skills to help the customer’s competitors — or to compete directly.
-[We’ll discuss this and other services terms in our next webinar, IT Professional Services Contracts, 6/8/2021, 11-12 PDT.
-Register here.]
+[We discuss this and other services terms in our webinar, IT Professional Services Contracts, next offered on November 17, 2022, 11-12 PST.
+Register here].

 In some cases, the concern runs the other way.
 The service provider asks the customer for non-compete terms.
 And some clauses work both ways.
 But we’ll focus on the more typical customer-focused terms.

 Below are issues to consider before adding noncompete terms:

 - You could go to jail!
 A non-compete clause could violate state or federal antitrust law.
 And that could call for criminal penalties.
 See the next bullet.

 - Antitrust and unfair competition civil legal trouble.
 State and federal laws forbid “combinations” — deals — that restrict free trade.
 That includes many non-compete provisions.
 Even non-competes between companies in different fields — e.g., IT provider and its brick/mortar customer — could get you in trouble.
 And deals between companies in the same business — competitors — present an even greater risk.
 So if you want a non-compete clause, consider advice from an antitrust lawyer.
 And if the parties could be considered competitors, get that advice no matter what.